-- 1. Establish and/or update policies on client payment and collection processes as appropriate. - Provide training and implement client payment and collection processes to direct service sites and sub-recipient sites, where appropriate, on the following: - Accept cash, credit card, debit card, and check as payment - Collect appropriately discounted fees for services provided to uninsured clients at time of visit - Identify and bill for accurately discounted copays, deductibles, and/or co-insurances not covered by TPP - Bill client for outstanding balances at 30-60-90-120 days post- service delivery - Use a collection agency and/or implement client payment plans if appropriate - Communicate with clients upfront about charges, fees, payment expectations, and collection policies - Ask sub-recipient sites to share indicator data, and then utilize this information to identify sites performing below national benchmarks to drive TTA outreach on these payment and collection practices and policies.
+- 1. Establish and/or update policies on client payment and collection processes as appropriate. - 2.
+Provide training and implement client payment and collection processes to direct service sites and subrecipient sites, where appropriate, on the following: - Accept cash, credit card, debit card, and check as payment - Collect appropriately discounted fees for services provided to uninsured clients at time of visit - Identify and bill for accurately discounted copays, deductibles, and/or co-insurances not covered by TPP.
+Per the 2021 final rule, with regards to insured clients, clients whose family income is at or below 250% of the federal poverty level (FPL) should not pay more in copays or additional fees than what they would otherwise pay when the schedule of discounts is applied. - Bill client for outstanding balances at 30-60-90-120 days post- service delivery - Implement client payment plans, as appropriate - Communicate with consistent messaging during scheduling, at time of visit, and in written correspondence about charges, fees, payment expectations, and collection policies.
+Ensure messages are traumainformed and client-centered. - 3.
+Ask subrecipient sites to share indicator data, and then utilize this information to identify sites performing below national benchmarks to drive TTA outreach on these payment and collection practices and policies.